-Instead of claiming a credit for your foreign taxes, you may choose to deduct foreign income taxes on Schedule A (Form 1040), Itemized Deductions.
-Generally, if you take the credit for any allowable foreign taxes, you may not take any part of that year's foreign taxes as a deduction.

-Even if you take the credit for other allowable foreign taxes for the year, you may take a deduction for:
+Instead of claiming a credit for eligible foreign taxes, you may choose to deduct foreign income taxes on Schedule A (Form 1040), Itemized Deductions.
+Generally, if you take the credit for any eligible foreign taxes, you may not take any part of that year's foreign taxes as a deduction.
+However, even if you take the credit for eligible foreign taxes for the year, you may take a deduction for:

-- Foreign taxes not allowed as a credit because of boycott provisions. - Taxes paid to certain foreign countries for which a credit has been denied under section 901(j)(2). - Taxes on dividends that are not creditable because you do not meet the stock-holding period requirement as described in item 3 under Foreign Taxes for Which You May Not Take a Credit on this page.
+- Foreign taxes not allowed as a credit because of boycott provisions. - Taxes paid to certain foreign countries for which a credit has been denied as described in item 2 under Foreign Taxes Not Eligible for a Credit below. - Taxes on dividends that are not creditable because you do not meet the stock-holding period requirement as described in item 3 under Foreign Taxes Not Eligible for a Credit below.